Writing for NPR: Advice for writers

-JM: How did you get the idea to do a “Perspectives” piece and why did you decide to write about Dane’s bicycle?
+JM: How did you get the idea to do some writing for NPR in the form of a “Perspectives” piece and why did you decide to write about Dane’s bicycle?

 AR: I’d moved to the Bay Area in 2005.
 I listened to KQED (NPR’s San Francisco affiliate) every day.
 I loved the daily 2-minute Perspectives pieces that offered a range of topics, ideas, and voices from the region.